girlbossceo/conduwuit/docs/differences.md

+#### **Note: This list is not up to date.
+There are rapidly more and more improvements, fixes, changes, etc being made that it is becoming more difficult to maintain this list.
+I recommend that you give Conduwuit a try and see the differences for yourself.
+If you have any concerns, feel free to join the Conduwuit Matrix room and ask any pre-usage questions.**

 ### list of features, bug fixes, etc that conduwuit does that upstream does not:

 - GitLab CI ported to GitHub Actions